Nissan: Attempted merger with Honda

 On 23 December 2024, Nissan officially announced an MOU had been entered to merge with fellow Japanese automaker Honda to become the 3rd largest auto company by sales.
 Mitsubishi Motors, in which Nissan has 24% ownership, also agreed to join the talks of integration.

 In February 2025, Honda and Nissan announced that their boards had voted to end talks to merge.
-Nissan reportedly backed out of the talks with larger rival Honda after negotiations were complicated by growing differences, including Honda’s proposal that Nissan become a subsidiary.
+Nissan reportedly backed out of the talks with larger rival Honda after negotiations were complicated by growing differences, including Honda's proposal that Nissan become a subsidiary.

-In March 2025, Nissan announced that Chief Planning Officer Ivan Espinosa would take over as chief executive officer from 1 April 2025, and Uchida would be stepping down amid mounting pressure due to the company’s declining earnings and the collapse of merger talks with Honda.
+In March 2025, Nissan announced that Chief Planning Officer Ivan Espinosa would take over as chief executive officer from 1 April 2025, and Uchida would be stepping down amid mounting pressure due to the company's financial crisis and the failed merger with Honda.

+Turnaround plans

+After a loss in the 2024/2025 financial year, CEO Ivan Espinosa announced that Nissan will by 2027 close seven factories globally, with the loss of 20,000 jobs, reducing the number of factories from 17 to 10.
+The seven factories are Nissan's Oppama and Shatai Shonan Plants in Kanagawa Prefecture in Japan, the Civac and COMPAS Plants in Mexico, as well as three other factories in South Africa, India, and Argentina.
+In April 2026, Espinosa announced the number of car models would be reduced from 56 to 45, to focus investment on more profitable models.
+He reaffirmed the commitment to hybrid cars, and announced plans to work toward providing autonomous driving in 90% of vehicles.

+In June 2026, Nissan announced that it would reduce the development time for new vehicles to 26 months, down from 55 for previous generations, by expanding the use of artificial intelligence and digital engineering tools throughout its design, testing, and manufacturing processes.
+The company said the new development approach would be implemented across approximately 90% of its vehicle programs by the end of fiscal 2026, with the next generation Skyline becoming the first model developed under the accelerated process.

 Nissan technologies

 In 1982, Nissan's first final assembly robots were installed in the Murayama plant, where the then-new March/Micra was assembled.
 In 1984, the Zama plant began to be robotized; this automation process then continued throughout Nissan's factories.

 Nissan electric vehicles have been produced intermittently since 1946.
 In 2010, the Nissan Leaf plug-in battery electric vehicle was introduced; it was the world's most sold plug-in electric car for nearly a decade.
 It was preceded by the Altra and the Hypermini.
 Until surpassed by Tesla, Nissan was the world's largest electric vehicle (EV) manufacturer, with global sales of more than 320,000 all-electric vehicles as of April 2018.
 In 2022, it was announced that Nissan was intending to create solid-state batteries for electric vehicles.
+In July 2026, amid the Dieselgate scandal, British courts dismissed the allegations against five manufacturers, including Nissan, ruling in their favor.